converged-computing/performance-study/analysis/container-sizes/README.md

 Saving list of unique containers to /home/vanessa/Desktop/Code/performance-study/analysis/container-sizes/data/unique-containers.json
 ```

- - containers.json: gives us a unique list to query the registry for.
+ - unique-containers.json: gives us a unique list to query the registry for.
 We can use manifests and configs to assess similarity.
  - raw-times.json: has raw event timings.
 More notes on this below!

+Note that I added a all-containers.json, which also has containers that were pulled for Singularity in environments like compute engine
+that would not be pro grammatically captured here.
+We can't use them to assess pull times, but we can assess them for manifests and layers
+and similarity!

 <details>